 - We strongly advise you not to travel to the Western Sahara because of the risk posed by landmines.
 Permission from Moroccan authorities is required before travelling to Western Sahara.

 - Australia does not have an embassy or consulate in Morocco.
-The Canadian Embassy in Rabat provides consular assistance to Australians in Morrocco (including the issue of emergency travel documents, but not full passport services).
-The Australian Embassy in Paris can also assist Australians.
+The Canadian Embassy located in Rabat, provides consular assistance to Australians in Morocco.
+This service includes the issuance of Provisional Travel Documents.
+The Australian Embassy in Paris can also assist Australians in Morocco.

 - Be a smart traveller.
 Before heading overseas: